antolu/LHCbDIRAC/docs/source/Certification/install.rst

 The tests may vary, but are announced on the Trello board, and on the Slack channel 'lhcb-certification' of the 'lhcbdirac' team.

-If you are running tests from lxplus, ,make sure that you are in the certification setup (e.g. check the content of your .dirac.cfg file)
+If you are running tests from lxplus, make sure that you are in the certification setup (e.g. check the content of your .dirac.cfg file)

 3. Deploying the release